ksaaskil/django-postgres-skaffold-k8s/ARTICLE.md

       context: src/store
 deploy:
   kubectl:
     manifests:
       - k8s/*.yaml
   kubeContext: minikube # Default
 ```

 The important part here is the list of `artifacts` under `build`.
-We refer to our Django application as `django-store` image and use `src/store` as its build context.
+We name the Docker image for our Django application as `django-store` and use `src/store` as its build context.
 Run `skaffold build` and Skaffold should build the Docker image.

-Before deployments, tou should set [`kubeContext`](https://skaffold.dev/docs/environment/kube-context/) in `skaffold.yaml` to point to the Kubernetes cluster you want to use.
+Before deployments, you should set [`kubeContext`](https://skaffold.dev/docs/environment/kube-context/) in `skaffold.yaml` to point to the Kubernetes cluster you want to use.
 If you're using Docker Desktop, you'd use `kubeContext: docker-for-desktop`.
-When deploying to production, you'd override the `kubeContext` with a suitable Skaffold profile.
+When deploying to production, you should override the `kubeContext` with a suitable Skaffold profile.

 Before moving to Kubernetes deployments, we need to add a reverse proxy before our Gunicorn server.
 We use an [nginx](https://nginx.org/en/) proxy server with custom `nginx.conf`.
 In production usage, you'd probably use something like [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) instead.